-We saw some old pictures of nursery rhyme-type characters in the gift shop but we weren’t sure what they were from or where they were located.
-We had seen remains of what seemed like an old attraction back in the woods but we weren’t sure if that had something to do with it.
-Then while having dinner at the Hotel Conneaut we saw some old pennants from the park on the wall and there was one for the Fairyland Forest.
+I saw some old pictures of nursery rhyme-type characters in the gift shop but I wasn’t sure what they were from or where they were located.
+We had seen remains of what seemed like an old attraction back in the woods but I weren’t sure if that had something to do with it.
+Then while having dinner at the Hotel Conneaut I saw some old pennants from the park on the wall and there was one for the Fairyland Forest.

 Conneaut Lake Park’s Fairyland Forest

 Fairyland Forest was actually located across the street from the main entrance of Conneaut Lake Park on the ground which is now Camperland.
 It was opened in the 1960s as a walk-through attraction featuring storybook houses and figures as well as animal attractions and a petting zoo.

 In fact, these sort of storybook parks were very popular all across the country in those days.
 In fact, there were two additional ones located here in Western Pennsylvania.

 The 1980s weren’t good to many of the story lands with the majority closing their gates for good.
 The exception to this is Storybook Forest at Idlewild Park which is still operating today.